Ahmadiyya: Cyclical nature of history

-Following the death of the fourth Caliph in 2003, the Electoral College for the first time in the history of the Community convened in the western city of London, after which Mirza Masroor Ahmad was elected as the fifth and current Caliph of the Ahmadiyya Muslim Community.
-In his effort to promote his message of peace and facilitate service to humanity, Ahmad travels globally meeting heads of state, holding peace conferences, and exhibiting Islamic solutions to world problems.
-In response to ongoing conflicts, Ahmad has sent letters to world leaders, including Elizabeth II and Pope Francis.
-Being the spiritual head of millions of Ahmadi Muslims residing in over 200 countries and territories of the world, Ahmad travels globally, teaching, conveying and maintaining correspondence with communities of believers and individuals, expounding principles of the Islamic faith.

 Demographics

 By 2016, the community had been established in 209 countries and territories of the world with concentrations in South Asia, West Africa, East Africa, and Indonesia.
 The community is a minority Muslim sect in almost every country of the world.
 In some countries like Pakistan, it is practically illegal to be an Ahmadi Muslim.
-Together, these factors make it difficult to estimate the Ahmadiyya population for both the community itself as well as independent organizations.
-For this reason, the community gives a figure of "tens of millions"; however, most independent sources variously estimate the population to be at least 10 to 20 million worldwide, thereby representing around 1% of the world's Muslim population.
-In 2001, the World Christian Encyclopedia, estimated that the Ahmadiyya movement was the fastest growing group within Islam.
-It is estimated that the country with the largest Ahmadiyya population is Pakistan, with an estimated 4 million Ahmadi Muslims.
-The population is almost entirely contained in the single, organized and united movement, headed by the Caliph.
-The other is the Lahore Ahmadiyya Movement, which represents less than 0.2% of the total Ahmadiyya population.
-Ahmadiyya are estimated to be from 60,000 to 1 million in India.
+These factors make it difficult to estimate the world Ahmadiyya population.
+The community gives a figure of "tens of millions"; independent sources give estimates between 10 and 20 million worldwide, representing around 0.6-1.3% of the world's Muslim population.
+In 2001, the World Christian Encyclopedia estimated that the Ahmadiyya movement was the fastest growing group within Islam.
+Pakistan officially claims that it is home to just 290,000 Ahmadis, however, Pakistani Ahmadis have boycotted the census since 1974.
+Independent estimates set the Pakistani Ahmadiyya population to be somewhere between 2 million and 5 million Ahmadis, with 4 million being the most quoted figure, representing around 2.2% of the population.
+Estimates of the number of Ahmadis in India also vary widely, from 60,000 to 1 million.

+A minority of Ahmadis belong to the Lahore Ahmadiyya Movement, which has unofficially claimed 30,000 adherents, including between 5,000 and 10,000 in Pakistan.